vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

 The pattern-out port instances are specified by giving their name and a hexadecimal pattern string.

-.. _sec:cfg-participant-tracesink:
+.. _sec:cfg-participant-pattern-in:

-TraceSink
+Pattern-In (Ports)
 ----------------------------------------
-The TraceSink configuration is part of the :ref:`participant configuration<sec:cfg-participant>`.
+The Pattern-In Ports configuration is part of the :ref:`participant configuration<sec:cfg-participant>`.
+The names of the participant's  pattern input port instances can be configured.

 .. code-block:: javascript

-  "TraceSinks": [
+    "Pattern-In": [
-      {
+        { "Name" : "Pattern-Port-Name"}
-          "Name": "MyPcapSink",
-          "Type":  "PcapFile",
-          "OutputPath": "Filesystem/Path/MyTrace.pcap"
-      }
     ]

-It allows to trace the IB simulation messages into binary files.

-.. list-table:: TraceSink Configuration
+.. list-table:: Pattern-In Port Configuration
    :widths: 15 85
    :header-rows: 1

    * - Property Name
      - Description
    * - Name
-     - The name of the sink.
-Controller, Services and Ports may refer to this sink by name.
+     - The name of the Pattern-In port
-   * - Type
-     - The type specifies the format of the output stream.
-Supported formats
-       are: PcapFile, PcapPipe, Mdf4File.
-   * - OutputPath
-     - A filesystem path where the IB messages are traced to.

 .. _sec:cfg-switches: